kumar-sandeep/controlling-home-appliances-using-ESP8266-MOD/README.md

 4. Output current  :	upto 10A

 ### What is a relay?
 We know that most of the high end industrial application devices have relays for their effective working.
 Relays are simple switches which are operated both electrically and mechanically.
-Relays consist of a n electromagnet and also a set of contacts.
+Relays consist of an electromagnet and also a set of contacts.
 The switching mechanism is carried out with the help of the electromagnet.
 There are also other operating principles for its working.
 But they differ according to their applications.
 Most of the devices have the application of relays.

 ### Why is a relay used?
 The main operation of a relay comes in places where only a low-power signal can be used to control a circuit.
 It is also used in places where only one signal